jdarling/rouster/readme.md

   -r, --no-kill - Don't kill or remove container image when complete, by default rouster kills and removes the container when complete
-  -c, --container-id - Wrap currently running container -u, --output-status - After everything is complete output the container id and status -?, -h, --help - Shows this screen
+  -c, --container-id - Wrap currently running container -u, --output-status - After everything is complete output the container id and status -p, --publish [hostPort:containerPort] - Publish the private containerPort to the host system through hostPort -?, -h, --help - Shows this screen
   --version - Output the current version
 ```